scloud19/SECipedia/AWS/EC2.md

 		Steps (in AWS console)
 			3 - Configure Instance
-				Subnet - Is the availability zone for the instance
+				Subnet - Is the availability zone for the instance Utilize the default
+						This will match based on system health and available capacity.
+							Only specify a custom when you need to logically isolate from a previous instance (fault tolerance)

 				Shutdown behavior (Stop or Terminate)
 					When you shutdown the instance, AWS can stop it (and the instance will persist) or terminate (the instance is deleted)